Ranunculus, the Rose of the Spring…

 You can keep the rest of your corms cool and dry and even place them in the bottom of the fridge to hold them for longer before ‘starting them’.
 I’ve kept corms for as long as a year in the ‘salad crisper’ of my fridge (no lower than 4 degrees).

 You can plant your Ranunculus either in the Autumn or the Spring.

-We find that Autumn grown plants are much bigger, healthier and bloom for up to 4 weeks longer than Spring grown corms but we do give them a light cloche or grow them in the polytunnel to give added protection from the worst of the winter weather.
+We find that Autumn grown plants bloom up to 6 weeks earlier than Spring grown corms but we do give them a light cloche or grow them in the polytunnel to give added protection from the worst of the winter weather.

 Why not stagger your corms and do a trial to see what works best for your location?

-We soak our corms at room temperature ‘overnight’
+We soak our corms at room temperature for around 3 hours

 The advice is to ‘leaving the water running just slightly during the process to help provide extra oxygen’ we don’t do this as we don’t like to waste water and find that just adding a splash more water to the bowl once or twice has not caused any problems.